shrine-maiden-heavy-industries/torii-hdl/docs/index.md

 For more information on Torii, see the [Introduction](./intro.md) and check out the [Getting Started](./getting_started.md) guide for how to get up and running with Torii.

+There is also a [collection of board definition files](https://shrine-maiden-heavy-industries.github.io/torii-boards/) for popular FPGA development boards from various vendors, to help you get up to speed with your designs faster.

 [Verilog]: https://ieeexplore.ieee.org/document/1620780